peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  (once converted to a CBOR object) from the array.

 * `boolean RemoveAt(int index)`<br>
- Removes the item at the given index of this CBOR array.
+ Removes the item at the specified index of this CBOR array.

 * `void set(int index,
  CBORObject value)`<br>